 How much do flexible partial dentures cost?

 Flexible dentures cost between $700 and $3,000, making them a more expensive option than normal dentures.
-The price depends on the dentist you go to, the brand they use, and how many teeth you need to be replaced.
+The price depends on the dentist you go to, the brand, and how many teeth need to be replaced.

 While this is not the most expensive teeth replacement option around, $700 can still take a big chunk out of the average American's wallet, so it's understandable if you need some help paying for your flexible dentures.